socialismconference/songbook.github.io/songs/preacher-and-the-slave.md

 >Thus the final verse becomes:

 > You will eat [You will eat] bye and bye [bye and bye]
-When you've learned how to cook and how to fry [How to fry]
+When you've learned how to cook and how to fry [and bake a pie!]
 Chop some wood [Chop some wood], 'twill do you good [do you good]
 Then you'll eat in the sweet bye and bye [That's no lie]